 Curb-mounted verses Deck-mounted Skylights

 Skylights are installed on a house in one of two ways.
 Deck-mounted units are preferred for new installations especially on pitched or sloped roofs.
 They install through the roof deck, have a slightly lower profile and trim out beautifully inside the light shaft or on a cathedral ceiling.

 VELUX Deck-mounted Skylight VELUX Curb-mounted Skylight

-Curb-mounted units are actually installed on a wooden curb (usually 2 X 4 or 2 X 6 frame) on the roof.
+Curb-mounted units are actually installed on a curb (usually wooden 2 X 4's or 2 X 6's) on the roof.
 They are the only skylight generally used on flat or low-sloped roofs but can also be used on long, steep roofs where heavy rain could cascade over a deck-mounted unit potentially causing leaks.
 Curb-mounted units can be installed vertically or horizontally and are often used to fit over existing openings from odd-sized skylights on flat or pitched roofs.
 Both deck and curb-mounted skylights come in fixed (non-venting) or manual and electrically venting models and blinds and shades are available for all models.

 Deck-mounted Roof Windows

 Originally a European product, VELUX roof windows offer the advantage of emergency escape...they open much wider than traditional skylights and are often used where fire codes require an auxiliary exit.

 VELUX offer two unique models of roof windows in several different sizes.

 Just when you thought you had it figured out we offer a third option, the “Pan-Flashed” skylight.